Prayer Book Rebellion: Background

 One probable cause of the Prayer Book Rebellion was the religious changes recently implemented by the government of the new king, Edward VI.
-In the late 1540s, Lord Protector Somerset, on behalf of the young king, introduced a range of legislative measures as an extension of the English Reformation in England and Wales, with the primary aim of changing theology and practices, particularly in areas of traditionally Catholic religious loyalty – for example, in Cornwall and Devon.
+In the late 1540s, Somerset, on behalf of the young king, introduced a range of legislative measures as an extension of the English Reformation in England and Wales, with the primary aim of changing theology and practices, particularly in areas of traditionally Catholic religious loyalty – for example, in Cornwall and Devon.
 When traditional religious processions and pilgrimages were banned, commissioners were sent out to remove all symbols of Catholicism, in line with Thomas Cranmer's religious policies favouring Protestantism ever more.
 In Cornwall, this task was given to William Body, whose perceived desecration of religious shrines led to his murder on 5 April 1548 by William Kylter and Pascoe Trevian at Helston.

 This pressure on the lower classes was compounded by the recent poll tax on sheep.
 This would have affected the region significantly, with the West Country being an area of sheep farming.
 Rumours circulating that the tax would be extended to other livestock might have increased the discontent.
 A damaged social structure then meant this local uprising was not sufficiently dealt with by nearby landowners.
 The Marquess of Exeter, a large landowner in Sampford Courtenay, had recently been attainted.
 His successor, Lord Russell, was based in London and rarely came out to his land.
 It is possible this created a lack of local power that would have normally been expected to quell the revolt.

 The Cornish had long regarded themselves as a distinct territory of the Kingdom of England, a belief which was reinforced by the Cornish language's central role as an expression of ethnic identity; as such, the Reformation, with its emphasis on the usage of English, was seen as a threat to the Cornish national identity.
 After the Cornish rebellion of 1497 and the subsequent destruction of monasteries from 1536 through to 1545 under King Henry VIII had brought an end to the formal scholarship, supported by the monastic orders, that had sustained the Celtic Cornish and the Catholic Devonian cultural identities.
 The dissolution of Glasney College and Crantock College as well as Tavistock Abbey in Devon played a significant part in fomenting opposition to future cultural reforms.

 It has been argued that the Catholic Church had "proved itself extremely accommodating of Cornish language and culture" and that government attacks on the traditional religion had reawakened the spirit of defiance in Cornwall, and in particular the majority Cornish-speaking far west.
 Immediate retribution followed with the execution of twenty-eight Cornishmen at Launceston Castle.
 One execution of a "traitor of Cornwall" occurred on Plymouth Hoe – town accounts gave details of the cost of timber for both gallows and poles.
 Martin Geoffrey, the pro-Catholic priest of St Keverne, near Helston, was taken to London.
 After Geoffrey's execution, his head was impaled on a staff erected upon London Bridge as was customary.